AERO: Entropy-Guided Framework for Private LLM Inference: Characterizing LLM Nonlinearity Through Entropy Dynamics

+Following \citet{zhai2023stabilizing}, we compute the average entropy across all query positions within an attention head to obtain its headwise entropy.
+Entropy \( \mathbf{E}^{(l, h)} \) for the \( h \)th head in \( l \)th layer of an attention matrix is given by:

-{\bf Well-behaved entropy distribution} We begin by analyzing the headwise entropy distribution of baseline architecture with GELU and ReLU in the FFN, i.e., configurations ${\tt SM + LN + G}$ and ${\tt SM + LN + R}$ respectively.
-We find that the majority of heads ($\approx$90\%) possess entropy values between $\frac{\text{max}}{4}$ and $\frac{\text{3max}}{4}$, where ${\tt max}$ is maximum observed entropy value among all heads (see Figure \ref{fig:LossCurveNonlinConfig}a).
-This concentration in the mid-entropy range, while avoiding extremes, demonstrates a well-behaved distribution, providing a benchmark for assessing the impact of nonlinearities on model behavior.
+First, we analyze the headwise entropy distribution of baseline architecture with GELU and ReLU in the FFN, i.e., configurations ${\tt SM + LN + G}$ and ${\tt SM + LN + R}$, respectively.
+We find that the majority of heads ($\approx$90\%) possess entropy values between $\frac{\text{max}}{4}$ and $\frac{\text{3max}}{4}$, where ${\tt max}$ is maximum observed entropy value among all heads (see Figure \ref{fig:FractionAttentionHeads}).
+This concentration in the mid-entropy range, while avoiding extremes, shows a well-behaved distribution, providing a benchmark for assessing the impact of nonlinearities on model behavior.

-{\bf Entropic overload} We observed that in certain nonlinearity configurations, a disproportionately large fraction of the attention heads exhibit higher entropy values (between $\frac{3\text{max}}{4}$ and ${\tt max}$).
-We term this phenomenon as entropic overload and hypothesize that this imbalance results in {\em under-utilization} of the network's representational capacity, as too many heads engaged in exploration, hindering the model from effectively leveraging the diversity of attention heads.
+{\bf Entropic overload in LLMs.} We observed that in the absence of crucial nonlinearities, a disproportionately large fraction of the attention heads exhibit higher entropy values (between $\frac{3\text{max}}{4}$ and ${\tt max}$).
+We term this phenomenon as entropic overload and hypothesize that this imbalance results in {\em under-utilization} of multi-head attention (MHA), as too many heads engaged in exploration, impairing the model's ability to learn diverse and specialized attention patterns.

-To investigate further, we examined how entropy values evolve during training.
-Typically, all heads start with higher entropy values, indicating an initial exploration phase, and gradually adapt to balance exploration and exploitation in baseline networks (see Figure \ref{fig:LayerwiseEntropy}).
-However, in the absence of certain nonlinearities, this balance is disrupted, preventing attention heads from specializing and refining their focus on critical aspects of the input, thereby diminishing overall performance.
+To better understand this behavior, we analyze how entropy evolves throughout training.
+In models with all nonlinearities intact, attention heads typically start with high entropy, reflecting an initial phase of exploration, and gradually transition toward a balance between exploration and exploitation (see Figure \ref{subfig:sm_ln_g} and \ref{subfig:sm_ln_r}).
+However, when key nonlinearities are removed, this balance breaks down and any attention heads in the early layers remain stuck in persistently higher entropy states (see Figure \ref{subfig:sm_g}), which impedes learning and ultimately degrades model performance.

+{\bf Entropy collapse in LLMs.} This is characterized by extremely-smaller (near-zero) entropy values and recognized as a key indicator of training instability in transformer architectures \cite{zhai2023stabilizing,he2024understanding}.